 In the test kitchen, we pulled the chicken out of the oil when it was a deep gold color and perfectly crispy and craggy.
 It tasted wonderful.
 The crust was super crunchy, and the meat was luscious and full of earthy rosemary and heat.
 There truly is nothing like piping-hot fried chicken.
-Add hot sauce, your favorite side salads, and some beer, and you’ve got all the makings of a Saturday evening with friends — or a terrific family reunion.
+Add hot sauce, your favorite side salads, and some beer, and you’ve got all the makings of a feast.

 Servings: 6 to 8

 1 tsp garlic powder

 1 tsp ancho powder

 1 Tbsp salt